 The conservation status of the beaver is Least Concern with a stable population.

 Discover more on beavers here including how they make their dams.

-Gray wolves are monogamous animals that live in Alaska as well as Wisconsin, Michigan, and Idaho.
+Gray wolves are animals that mate for life and live in Alaska as well as Wisconsin, Michigan, and Idaho.
 These monogamous canines reach sexual maturity at about 3 years old.
 A female gives off a scent when ready to mate.

 The female gray wolf has a litter of 5 to 9 cubs just once per year.
 She takes care of the cubs in the den while the male goes out to hunt for prey to feed his family.
 The male stands guard over his young to protect them.

 The conservation status of the gray wolf is Least Concern with a stable population.